alanng10/StandInfoTech/Docue/a.md

 Android shown System Android program list view frame list in Running Apps screen.

+System Android execute none more than 1 instant of 1 module ref.

 Tidus is pre install on Android.

 Tidus Program module list is preset alpha module on Android.